Feature article

 AI summary

-New Zealand's Property (Relationships) Act 1976 governs how assets are divided when a marriage, civil union, or de facto relationship ends, typically after three years.
+New Zealand's Property (Relationships) Act 1976 governs how assets are divided when a relationship ends.
+It applies to married, civil union, and de facto couples, usually after three years together.

 What is the Property (Relationships) Act?